anjana543/react-movie-app/README.md

 ### Image

-The Image component used to add path to the image and has fallback for broken images.
+The Image component provides option to set the image path, alternative text and fallback for broken images.

 ### ErrorBlock

-The ErrorBlock component acts as a wrapper to the error messages.
+The ErrorBlock component acts as a wrapper to the api error message.

 ## Getting Started with the App